José Juan Macías

-José Juan "JJ" Macías Guzmán (born 22 September 1999) is a Mexican professional footballer who plays as a forward for UNAM.
+José Juan "JJ" Macías Guzmán (born 22 September 1999) is a Mexican professional footballer who plays as a forward for Liga MX club Pumas.

 Macías initiated his career at Guadalajara, making his professional debut in July 2017.
 He spent two seasons on loan at León, where his remarkable performances earned him a place in the Best XI for the Clausura 2019 tournament.
 In June 2022, he faced an injury that kept him off the field for 18 months.
+After a brief six‑month hiatus, he returned to football with Pumas.